Lim-Hong-Ying/MAD-P03-Group-GG/README.md

    - Status of the other user will be displayed at the top, below their name <br>
   #### Things to note
    - If you are in any chat page your status would be changed to "online".
-   - Once exiting any of the chat pages (e.g. Return back to homepage), your status would be changed to "offline" and other users can see your last seen date and time.
+   - Once exiting any of the chat pages (e.g. Return back to homepage), your status would be changed to "offline" and other users can see your last seen date and time.  ## Widget guide
+  - Press the refresh button to get todays listings
+  - The widget is scrollable, so to see more items, give the widget a scroll!
+  ### WishList counter
+  - Keep track of the number of wish list items you have!
+  - Click on the wish list counter card to see your wish list!
+  ### Delete account
+  - Click on the delete account button
+  - Before procceding, please press yes if you want to procced with deleting your item
+  - Remember, this action cannot be reversible so think carefully
+  - Enter your credentials again to make sure it is you
+  - Click on the delete button
+  - Your account has been deleted!
+  ### Change Account details
+  - Go to your profile page
+  - Click the change account details button
+  - Enter your changed details
+  - Re-enter your credentials
+  - Click the button
+  - Your account details have been changed!

 ## Disclaimer
 Before you proceed with our service, do read and agree to our [Terms and Conditions](https://cashshope.japaneast.cloudapp.azure.com/tnc), as well as [Privacy Policy](https://westwq.github.io/MADPrivacy/).